Chapter 1 Preface

 • how to determine price ranges,

-• how to manage risks, and
+• how to manage price risk, and

 1.2 Structure of the book

-1.3 About the authors
+1.3 About the author

 Coin Data School is a data scientist with background in math and statistics.
 He started building open source analytics and writing about DeFi in July 2022 after the collapse of Luna UST and Three Arrows.